Completing a Foster Care Adoption in Iowa

 As a private domestic adoption agency, American Adoptions is not involved with foster care in Iowa.
 However, if you are interested in foster parenting or adopting from foster care, we think it’s important that you have access to as much information as a possible.
 It’s a great way to help a child in need and to grow your family!
 With that in mind, then, we’ve gathered some information to help you learn about foster care adoption in Iowa.

-Learning about the adoption process can sometimes help you when deciding whether or not to pursue it.
+Learning about the adoption process in Iowa can sometimes help you when deciding whether or not to pursue it.
 To complete a foster adoption in Iowa, you will:

 The requirements for adopting from foster care in Iowa state that a foster parent must be at least 21 years old and can be: